niamhmc99/DemonstratingSoftwareQualityCA/README.md

 13 | Long Time to Deliver - High Complexity, Contains many critical Unknowns.
 Like an 8; discuss ways to break it down into smaller tasks.
 21 | Danger Zone - Find a way to break down the complexity into smaller tasks.

-For example:
+**For example:**

 The 3rd story task: Create Survey Model has an estimated number of story points = 1.
 This task is straight forward and requires minimal amount of time.
 However, the 6th story task: Create Survey Controller Class has an estimated number of story points = 5.
-This story task in comparison to the 3rd story, involves a larger amount of work due higher complexity and the unknowns that may be discovered throughout the development.
+This story task in comparison to the 3rd story, involves a larger amount of work due to higher complexity and the unknowns that may be discovered throughout the development.

 ### Velocity Metircs:
 Velocity is a measure of the amount of work a team can accomplish during a sprint.
-It is calculated at the end of a sprint by adding up the features, user stories or backlog items estimates successfully delivered within a sprint.
+It is calculated at the end of a sprint by adding up all the story points given to each feature, user story or backlog item that is successfully delivered within a sprint.
 This allows the team to accurately perdict the amount of stories they will realistically get to complete in the next sprint.

 ## Unit Testing and Test-Driven Development
 Test Driven Development is the process of software development where you first write a test thats fails before writing the implementation code.